SurixOne/ImgixReactApp/README.md

 the options can be changed on the options on the left

-After editing, you can copy your URL with te green button on the top left side
+After editing, you can copy your URL with the button on the top right side of the left panel